tribbloid/shapesafe/README.md

 **shapesafe** is the one-size-fits-all compile-time verifier for numerical linear algebra on JVM, obvious shape and indexing errors in tensor operations are captured by scala's typing system.

-Program in shapesafe actively proves itself while being written.
-All the following capabilities are enabled on release v0.1.0:
+Shapesafe allows programs to actively prove themselves while being written.
+The following capabilities are enabled in release v0.1.0:

 ##### static & runtime-dependent tensor shapes of arbitrary rank